aysf/aysf/README.md

 ### Hi there 👋

-- 🌱 I’m junior programmer
+- 🌱 I’m a junior programmer....
 - 👯 I’m looking for an opportunity as software engineer
 - 📫 Feel free to reach me: [email](mailto:ansufw@gmail.com), [Linkedin](https://www.linkedin.com/in/rida-elbahtouri/)